 - Communication services to the central administration, faculties and research scholars,

 - Training faculties and staffs in pedagogy and communication skills

-- Writing Center: A functional unit will be established in the DOMIC to support students (mostly undergraduate final year and graduate) to enhance and develop their academic writing skills.
-The Center will avail professional communication services to staffs and faculties as well.
+- Writing Unit: A functional unit under RDI to support students (mostly undergraduate final year and graduate) to enhance and develop their academic writing skills.
+The Unit also provides professional communication services to staffs and faculties as well.

 - Continuous Learning Center: DoMIC can launch short-term packages on teacher training and continuous education in collaboration with School of Education (SoEd).

 - Elective or Non-credit Courses: Courses like Strategic Communication, Financial Management, Philosophy and Discourse, Public Relations, Literary Studies (English/Nepali), among others, can be offered as electives in the programs of SoE and SoS.